 For team members, it’s a fun learning experience that helps develop creative and critical thinking and deepen your relationships with your team – all while raising your profile in your company

 - 94% Winnovators participants developed skills that can be applied in the workplace

 What do we need from you?

 Registration for the 2019 programme is now closed.
-If you're an employee who would like to take part, you'll need the backing of your company and line manager and a team of six to ten people to commit to at least two days a month during the nine-month programme.
+If you're an employee interested in participating in our 2020 programme, you'll need the backing of your company and line manager and a team of six to ten people to commit to at least two days a month during the nine-month programme.

 We'll provide the resources you need to solve, fund and learn – you provide the commitment and enthusiasm!
 Please see the FAQs below for more information about financing the challenge.

 See what it's all about